This page will list a few of the things we have decided to avoid on our websites.

 Almost all of our current websites are served over

 SSL.
 These are the websites where you have

 https:// rather than

-buying an SSL Certificate, which usually starts around $70 US per year.
+buying an SSL Certificate, which often begins around $60 US per year.

 Many browsers now warn users when they submit form data that the

 website is not "secure" unless it is an